Rueda: Spanish White Wine

 Spain has long been celebrated for its versatile and delectable wines; Rioja, Ribera Del Duero, and Priorat are now all major household names.
-From London to New York, you’ll hardly come across a wine store or restaurant list that doesn’t contain at least a few Spanish wines – the country is on fire at the moment, with luxury brands like Pingus and Vega Sicilia in great demand.
-Yet, for most wine lovers, Spain still predominately means the color red, an oversight which must be corrected.
+From London to New York, you’ll hardly come across a wine store or restaurant list that doesn’t contain at least a few Spanish wines – the country is on fire at the moment, with luxury brands like Pingus and Vega Sicilia in high demand.
+Yet, for most wine lovers, Spain still predominately means the color red, an oversight that must be corrected.
 The last fifteen years have seen a phenomenal explosion of delicious, zesty white wines coming from Spain, with the massive buzz surrounding regions like Galicia’s Rias Baixas and Valdeorras, important sources of the mega trendy Albarino and Godello.

-Rueda’s terroir is far from homogeneous, but essentially the region’s climate is continental, offering growers sometimes bitterly cold winters and hot, but short summers.
+Rueda’s terroir is far from homogeneous, but the region’s climate is mostly continental, offering growers sometimes bitterly cold winters and hot but short summers.
 The average daytime temperature in the summer is around 25 degrees, although this drops considerably at night, a key element in maintaining that all-important acidity and freshness in the wines.
 The soils in the region are predominately poor and infertile, ideal for keeping yields sufficiently low for the production of high-quality wines.
-The vineyards in close proximity to the Duero river benefit from the alluvial deposits and high lime content in the soil; these are considered some of the finest sites for making age-worthy, structured wines.
+The vineyards close to the Duero river benefit from the alluvial deposits and high lime content in the soil; these are considered some of the finest sites for making age-worthy, structured wines.
 Growers and producers jealously guard the locations of their most prized vineyards, usually old bush vines that give low yields, planted on extremely poor and gritty soils.

 Stylistically, Rueda is something of an adaptable chameleon.
 It ranges from a fruity, refreshing thirst quencher to a structured white of considerable depth, texture, and elegance.
-At its best, however, Rueda offers potent aromas of citrus, tropical fruit and a zesty palate, underpinned by that attractive minerality often found in good Chablis.
-Great Rueda is quite a striking wine; a fitting rebuttal to the critics who suggest that Spain cannot produce world-class whites.
-There are also two distinct types of wine available: “Rueda Verdejo” which must be 100% varietal Verdejo and Rueda, which can be a blend of up to three of the designated white varieties.
+At its best, however, Rueda offers potent aromas of citrus, tropical fruit, and a zesty palate, underpinned by that attractive minerality often found in good Chablis.
+Great Rueda is quite a striking wine, a fitting rebuttal to the critics who suggest that Spain cannot produce world-class whites.
+There are also two distinct types of wine available: “Rueda Verdejo,” which must be 100% varietal Verdejo, and Rueda, which can be a blend of up to three of the designated white varieties.

-A few producers like Jose Pariente have even experimented with producing late harvest dessert wines from the Rueda terroir, their late harvest, 100% Sauvignon Blanc is a thoroughly delicious wine and a match for more famous sweet wine styles like Sauternes.
+A few producers like Jose Pariente have even experimented with producing late-harvest dessert wines from the Rueda terroir; their late harvest, 100% Sauvignon Blanc is a thoroughly delicious wine and a match for more famous sweet wine styles like Sauternes.
 It offers green fruit notes, a gorgeous creamy palate, and that all-important balancing acidity, which prevents the wine from cloying.